(800) 821-3520 - Customer Support

 If you're debating which is right for your application, here's a breakdown of our findings.

 Rods are more common in multi-point latch applications for several reasons, but primarily because of their durability.
 They are generally stronger and more durable than cables.
 Financially, while the cost of the raw materials for rods and cables is very close, rods tend to be more economical than a complete cable system.
-Cables systems require more components for assembly, thus making them more complex and costly to use.
+Cable systems require more components for assembly, thus making them more complex and costly to use.
 Many companies will form rods on their ownwhich also can help to keep costs down.

 Read More